 Encourage them to do their homework

 For most kids, homework is usually seen as just an extra chore they need to do before they are allowed to watch TV or go out and play.
-They don’t understand that homework is there to help them better understand what they did in school as well as develop some healthy studying habits.
-So, to help your child see it as something that benefits them rather than something that simply has to be done, provide them with a healthier study environment.
+They don’t realize that homework is there to help them better understand what they did in school as well as develop some healthy studying habits.
+To help your child see it as something that benefits them rather than something that simply has to be done, provide them with a healthier study environment.
 For example, their desk should be away from any distractions, well lit, and equipped with all the necessary school supplies.
 Moreover, encourage your child to do their homework when they feel the most focused, whether that’s before bed or right after school.

 Help them learn